 How does Ashford University protect personal information?

-Although we cannot guarantee against any loss, misuse, unauthorized disclosure, alternation or destruction of data, we try to prevent such occurrences.
+Although we cannot guarantee against any loss, misuse, unauthorized disclosure, alteration or destruction of data, we try to prevent such occurrences.
 Our servers and databases are protected by firewalls and passwords.
 In addition, we use Secure Sockets Layer (SSL) software to encrypt data as it travels between your computer and our servers.

 You are responsible for helping to keep your student account secure.
 You should use appropriate and reasonable practices to keep your account access credentials (including your username, password, and any other names, numbers, or codes used to access resources on or through the Site) secure and never share your account access credentials, including your password with anyone else.
 Another person who has access to your account access credentials and password may be able to view your personal information, make changes to your personal information or post information and comments to class discussion forums as if that person were you.

 We do not ever knowingly collect information from children under the age of 18, nor is this Site designed to provide any service to children under the age of 18.
 If you are under 18, please do not give us any personal information.
 If you have reason to believe that a child has provided personal information to us, please contact us and we will attempt to remove that information from our databases.